 • Filter type: Different pollution masks will use different types of filters offering various levels of filtration.
 For anyone experiencing health issues or with pre-existing allergic conditions a Hepa-type filter that can trap sub-micron particles such as pollen or other irritant dusts is advisable.
 It’s also important to note that filters must be regularly replaced in order for the mask to function effectively.

 • Exhalation valves: Some mask users can find that filters offer a high level of breathing resistance when exhaling, making it difficult to breathe under exertion.
 For this reason a mask with exhalation valves, allowing you to easily and efficiently expel air, is advisable.

 • Size and fit: It’s essential that your mask fits snugly to the face in order to prevent unfiltered air coming through.
 While commuter masks are not hermetically sealed, they are available in a range of sizes and with adjustable nosebands in order to ensure a tight fit to the skin.
-Choose a size that fits your face and if you have facial hair be aware that this may affect the seal and so the effectiveness of the mask.

 • Ventilation: For mask wearers who are physically exerting themselves – as with anyone pushing themselves on a bike commute – a mask with good breathability is important to prevent buildup of sweat.
-Look for a well-vented model that can channel cool air over the face.

 NOTE: Commuter anti-pollution masks should conform to European Standard EN149FFP1(S) for respiratory protection masks, but should not be used for industrial applications where a device complying with European Directives 89/686 or 89/656 for toxic particles is required.